DevNatapohn/Birthday_Card/README.md

 ![Preview](images/preview.png) <!-- Replace with actual image path or remove if not available -->
 ![Preview](images/preview1.png) <!-- Replace with actual image path or remove if not available -->

-## 📁 Project Structure

-Birthday_Card/
-├── index.html # Main HTML structure of the birthday card ├── style.css # All styling for the card and animation ├── images/ # (Optional) Store preview images/screenshots
-└── README.md # This file

 ## 🛠️ Built With

 - **HTML5**